steggie3/steggie3.github.io/pages/projects.md

 ## Comparative Study of Multi-Gate Transistor Designs
 [MATLAB]
-Survey, comparision, and simulation of multi-gate transistors including FinFET.
+Survey, comparison, and simulation of multi-gate transistors including FinFET.
 This is a class project for ECE585 MOS Device Modeling and Design at UIUC in Fall 2012.